Best Ergonomic Mouse Android Central 2021

 It should come as no surprise that there's an ergonomic mouse from AmazonBasics, as the brand has been expanding into more areas.
 This mouse is rather basic, with a button on top to switch the DPI settings on the fly, along with the forward and back buttons.
 But with its handshake design, it will help curb some of that hand fatigue.

 Many of these ergonomic mice are designed for those who use their right hand at the computer, leaving lefties out of the mix.
 Evoluent's VM4 line of Ergonomic mice offers options for both right, and left, handed versions.
 Both are compatible with Windows and Mac while offering a higher thumb-rest than other options for additional ergonomic awesome-ness.

 Save your wrist with the best ergonomic mouse

 Logitech is known for making some of the best peripherals for your computer, so it only makes sense that they would make the best ergonomic mouse.
-The MX Ergo brings the ability to use this with multiple computers at the same time, along with the trackball to keep your hand place.
+The MX Ergo brings the ability to use this with multiple computers at the same time, along with the trackball to keep your hand placement.
 Plus, Logitech has added the ability to adjust the tilt of the mouse, so that your hand is always in the right position to reduce fatigue and strain.

 Some believe that the "handshake" mouse is the best way to navigate your computer, and Kensington excels in this regard.
-The Pro Fit Ergo is a vertical mouse with the handshake design, but also has a rather large trackball so you can keep your hand in place and not move it around.
+The Pro Fit Ergo is a vertical mouse with the handshake design but also has a rather large trackball so you can keep your hand in place and not move it around.
 There are also nine buttons to personalize and customize to remove the need to reach back over to the keyboard while you're getting some work done.